 In addition, the experience will help to develop beneficial ties and promote interdisciplinary discussion among the touring faculty; a look at past tours demonstrates the diverse itineraries enjoyed by past scholars.

 The annual Michigan Road Scholar Tour, funded by the U-M Office of the Provost, receives tour planning and staffing from U-M Office of the Vice President for Government Relations (OVPGR) State Outreach Office and reports to Vice President Cynthia Wilbanks.

-U-M OVPGR staff involved in the Road Scholar Tour include Dana Sitzler (also project manager of the tour) and Mike Rein, associate directors of State Outreach, Veronica Johnson, director of the Lansing Service Center and Debbie Schilz, administrative assistant intermediate.
+U-M OVPGR staff involved in the Road Scholar Tour include Dana Sitzler (also project manager of the tour) and Mike Rein, associate directors of State Outreach, Dr. Veronica A.W.
+Johnson, director of the Lansing Service Center and Debbie Schilz, administrative assistant intermediate.